 Mosa Meat is a Dutch food-tech startup headquartered in Maastricht, Netherlands, that produces cultured meat.
 Founded by Dr. Mark Post, Mosa Meat aims to introduce cultured meat (also known as “clean meat”) to the mass market to meet better the rising demand for meat, which they believe will reach a critical stage by 2050.
 They also say that while the process is currently very costly, the price will be the same for a standard beef hamburger in the supermarket over some time.

 Initiatives in India

 On February 19, 2019, the Maharashtra State Government and the Washington-based NGO Good Food Institute(GFI) signed an MoU to establish a “Centre for Excellence in Cellular Agriculture” in Maharashtra.
-And on April 25, 2019, animal welfare organization Humane Society International (HSI) India and Hyderabad’s Centre for Cellular and Molecular Biology (CCMB) announced a collaboration to produce lab-grown meat in India.
+And on April 25, 2019, the animal welfare organization Humane Society International (HSI) India and Hyderabad’s Centre for Cellular and Molecular Biology (CCMB) announced a collaboration to produce lab-grown meat in India.
 There is a good chance that India will have government-backed plant-based and lab-grown meat and fish by 2022.

-Talking about leading by example, CleanMeat is India’s first lab-based meat company to develop harmless, clean, and cost-effective meat solutions.
+Talking about leading by example, CleanMeat is India’s first lab-based meat company to develop harmless, clean and cost-effective meat solutions.
 It claims to be India’s first cell-cultured meat startup and is presently developing an edible chicken keema texture using chicken cells.
 Founded in 2018 by Kartik Dixit, Dr. Pawan Dhar, and Dr. Siddharth Manvati, CleanMeat aims at saving the environment from the harmful effects of methane gas.